John-Kingham/quality-shares/README.md

 [IMAGE OF POSTS BY CATEGORY SECTION]

-- The homepage contains a list of blog posts organised by category (e.g. Market Valuations, Company Reviews, Investment Strategy, etc).
+- The homepage contains a list of blog posts grouped by category (e.g. Market Valuations, Company Reviews, Investment Strategy, etc).
 - The category name and post titles are in the primary dark blue colour and use the site's custom headings font.
-- The background is plain white, so as not to distract from the content, which is the most important part of the site.
 - Each blog post's feature image, title and date are shown within a bordered "card" with rounded corners.
 The border is in a generic light grey colour which is not explicitly part of the site's colour palette.
-Each post's title links to the post's detail page.
 This design cleanly separates one post from another, while providing a minimalist, modern look and feel.
+- Each post's title links to the post's detail page.
+As the title is a link, it provides visual feedback on hover by displaying an underline.
+- The post's date is in the site's custom body font and the darker "highlight" version of the secondary blue colour.
+- The section and "card" backgrounds are plain white, to avoid distracting users from the content, which is the most important part of the site.
 - This section is useful to users because it shows them the various content topics available on the site, and it helps them quickly find blog posts about a specific topic.

 #### Contact Details

+[IMAGE OF CONTACT DETAILS SECTION]

+- The footer of each page contains the company's contact details.
+- Contact details include the company's email, postal address and main social media links.
+- The footer contains a header, in the site's customer header font and in the site's primary dark blue colour.
+- The footer's body text uses the site's custom body font and is in standard black.
+- The social media icons are in the secondary medium blue colour and use the "highlight" version of the secondary colour on hover, to provide visual feedback.
+Each icon links to its respective social media platform.

 #### List of Posts (Post Archive)